Atom Learning logo

 • Model or exemplar responses – examples of what a top-mark answer might look like

-• Common errors or misconceptions – helping students learn what to avoid
+• Common errors or misconceptions – helping you learn what to avoid

 • Credit-worthy ideas – a list of acceptable answers, especially in longer or more open-ended questions